marionettejs/backbone.marionette/readme.md

 ### Event Aggregator

-It's common to use a `LayoutManager` to represent a sub-application in a larger overall application.
+It's common to use a `Layout` to represent a sub-application in a larger overall application.
 Often the components of the sub-application need to communicate with each other without allowing the other parts of the larger application in on the communication.
 To facilitate this, the layout manager